bestdev1212/AIPdfSummary/readme.md

 npm start
 ```

-Then output docx files for summaries with same name per pdf file will be generated in summaries folder
+Then output docx files for summaries with same name per pdf file will be generated in summaries folder.

+(If error is occured during run, error.txt will be generated)